aecsocket/aeronet/README.md

 The type of data that is sent between endpoints is a type implementing [`Message`], but the exact type is left up to the user of the transport.
-The user must define their own type implementing [`Protocol`], which specifies what type of message is sent client-to-server and server-to-client, then use this protocol type throughout their transports.
+The user must define their own type implementing [`TransportProtocol`], which specifies what type of message is sent client-to-server and server-to-client, then use this protocol type throughout their transports.

 Transport traits provide no guarantees about in what form the messages are transported.
 The memory (and therefore ownership) of the value may be sent directly, in the case of an in-memory MPSC channel, or may have to be serialized to/from a byte form before being transported.
-In this case, [`TryFromBytes`] and [`TryIntoBytes`] are useful to look at.
+In this case, [`TryFromBytes`] and [`TryAsBytes`] are useful to look at.

 ## Connection